Courses - Faculty of Arts

 What is power?
 When are relations of power are legitimate and illegitimate?
 How is power structured in the modern world?
 How can illegitimate structures of power can be resisted and reordered to promote justice and human flourishing?
 This course examines and analyses cultural, economic, political and epistemic structures of power, including gender, race, and class.

-Prerequisite: 30 points at Stage II in Communication or Philosophy
+Prerequisite: 30 points at Stage II in Philosophy or 60 points passed at Stage II

 Restriction: PHIL 225